awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-network-performance.md

 The following example displays part of the CloudWatch agent configuration file\.
 This configuration collects the standard ethtool metrics `rx_packets` and `tx_packets`, and the Amazon EC2 network performance metrics from only the `eth1` interface\.

-For more information about the CloudWatch agent configuration file, see [ Manually Create or Edit the CloudWatch Agent Configuration File](CloudWatch-Agent-Configuration-File-Details.md)\.
+For more information about the CloudWatch agent configuration file, see [ Manually create or edit the CloudWatch agent configuration file](CloudWatch-Agent-Configuration-File-Details.md)\.

 ```
 "metrics": {